Provincial Reconstruction Team: Public Diplomacy

 Public diplomacy was an essential element to successful Provincial Reconstruction Team projects.
 PRTs, in Afghanistan, were tasked with a specific area of a province and coordinate, develop, and fund local projects with the aid of the government.
-These projects enabled the local population to become familiar with and trust the U.S. counterinsurgency efforts in Afghanistan.
+These projects enabled the local population to become familiar with and trust the U.S. counterinsurgency (COIN) efforts in Afghanistan.
 Projects supported by PRTs were created and approved by the ranks of the entire provincial government in Afghanistan.
 The ability of PRTS to conduct Public diplomacy and their ability to work with the provincial government made counterinsurgency objectives obtainable.

-The PRT’s civil affairs line of operation exerted a large amount of public diplomacy.
+The PRT's civil affairs line of operation exerted a large amount of public diplomacy.
 CA operations were responsible, along with the provincial government, for implementation and supervision of projects in the province.
 These projects included public affairs like humanitarian supply distribution, like school and medical supplies.
-Civil affairs operations were responsible for reaching out to the population to determine what is needed to make society stable and secure from the insurgent ideology.
-To do this they had to get to know the environment, including the people, places, and culture of their section of the province.
+Civil affairs operations were responsible for reaching out to the population to determine what was deemed necessary to make society stable and secure from the insurgent ideology.
+To do this, military personnel had to familiarize themselves with the environment, including the people, places, and culture of their section of the province.

-In addition to the military cooperation with the provincial government, civilian agencies like the U.S. department of Agriculture and the U.S. Agency for International Development, had a strong hand in the projects structured by the PRTs.
+In addition to the military cooperation with the provincial government, civilian agencies like the U.S. Department of Agriculture and the U.S. Agency for International Development, had a strong hand in the projects structured by the PRTs.
 For example, these agencies worked together to improve farming techniques and introduce ways to bring goods to local markets to meet the increasing demand rather than taking them into Pakistan.
-PRTs’ interaction with the Afghan people enhanced U.S. public relations and allow the civilians of Afghanistan to trust the American presence in their domain.
-The only way that the counterinsurgency in Afghanistan can achieve victory is through long-term patience and keeping the people’s political will through the Provincial Reconstruction Teams in the U.S. military.
+PRTs' interaction with the Afghan people enhanced U.S. public relations and allow the civilians of Afghanistan to trust the American presence in their domain.
+It was speculated that the only way that the counterinsurgency in Afghanistan could achieve victory is through long-term patience and keeping the people's political will through the Provincial Reconstruction Teams in the U.S. military.